CurtisLV/csharp_101/README.md

 using System.Collections.Generic;
 ```

-Here are four common range-related methods:
+-   A list, or `List<T>`, is a generic, sequential data structure.
+The specific type that it contains is specified upon instantiation.
+-   Lists are effectively unlimited.
+They "grow" and "shrink" as the number of elements rises and falls.
+-   List values can be accessed by index using square brackets: `[ ]`.
+-   To create an empty list, use a basic constructor.
+To create a list with values, use *object initialization*.
+-   `Add()` is used to add an element to a list.
+-   `Remove()` is used to remove an element from the list.
+It returns `true` if it is successful, `false` otherwise.
+-   `Count` is the number of elements in the array.
+-   `Contains()` returns `true` if the argument exists in the list, `false` otherwise.

+-   Lists are a type of *generic collection*, which are defined with generic type parameters.
+The type parameters are specified when instantiating any generic class.

+-   A sequence within a list is called a *range*.
+There are specific methods for working with ranges, including `GetRange()`, `AddRange()`, `InsertRange()`, and `RemoveRange()`.
     -   `AddRange()` --- takes an array or list as an argument.
 Adds the values to the end of the list.
 Returns nothing.
     -   `InsertRange()` --- takes an `int` and array or list as an argument.
 Adds the values at the `int` index.
 Returns nothing.
     -   `RemoveRange()` --- takes two `int` values.
 The first `int` is the index at which to begin removing and the second `int` is the number of elements to remove.
 Returns nothing.
     -   `GetRange()` --- takes two `int` values.
 The first `int` is the index of the first desired element and the second `int` is the number of elements in the desired range.
 Returns a list of the same type.